JUSTIN-BOLAND/IEEE_Google_Script_Merge/README.md

 Bound Google Script to merge Sheets fields into Docs and Slides for bulk award generation

 ## Background
 For at least thirty years the IEEE Northern VA Section awarded organizational prizes at four regional fairs to the best projects related to electrical engineering.
 Up to six projects per fair could be awarded a prize, and team projects could have two or three students each.
-Starting in 2014 each student receives a certificate and cover letter.
+All students received certificates and some receive checks up to $250; starting in 2014 all receive a cover letter introducing them to IEEE.

-At a roundtable discussion in 2016, with the science coordinators from all the fairs agreed it was better to recognize more students than to give larger prizes, so we started giving one "Technology Innovation", up to five "Technology Excellence", and up to three "Technology Achievement" awards beginning in 2017, and using Microsoft Office's built-in mail merge to generate cover letters tailor to each award from three separate spreadsheets.
+At a roundtable discussion with the science coordinators in 2016, everyone agreed it was better to recognize more students than to give larger prizes, so we started giving one "Technology Innovation", up to five "Technology Excellence", and up to three "Technology Achievement" awards beginning in 2017, with a maximum award of $50.
+Student information was tracked on three spreadsheets (one for each award category) so Microsoft Office's built-in mail merge could generate tailored cover letters.
+Adhesive mailing labels were printed using manually entered information.

-To comply with IEEE's GDPR guidelines and their Guidelines for Working with Children introduced in 2018, for the 2019 season (which also includes a fifth regional event) I wanted to generate all awards off a single Google Sheet and print them without ever touching my local disk.
+To comply with IEEE's GDPR guidelines and their Guidelines for Working with Children introduced in 2018 (which also added a fifth fair), I wanted to generate all awards off a single Google Sheet and print them without ever touching my local disk.
 There are several Add-Ons (i.e. AutoCrat) that allow merging sheet data with documents and slides and that will probably not violate GDPR guidelines, but without code review and/or tightened access restrictions it's impossible to be certain.

-I wrote this bound Google Script to bulk generate cover letters and certificates from data in a single winners spreadsheet.
-It can also be used to generate award certificates for the banquet and other events; you are welcome to modify it to suit your needs.
+I wrote this bound Google Script to bulk generate cover letters, certificates, and mailing labels from data in a single winners spreadsheet.
+It could also be used to generate award certificates for the banquet and other events; you are welcome to modify it to suit your needs.
 If there's interest from other sections perhaps IEEE could support it as an Add-On.
 Note that OS X downloads the files to disk before printing anyway and Windows may also, so it doesn't completely satisfy the original goals but it does consolidate all winners in a single place and reduce cutting and pasting which reduces the changes of errors.

 ## Preparation
 To use this script: